Caitlyn Jenner has name, gender change officially approved in California

-LOS ANGELES, Sept 25 Olympic gold medalist Caitlyn Jenner, who is one of the biggest stars in reality television, had her name and gender change officially approved on Friday by a Los Angeles County judge.
+LOS ANGELES Olympic gold medalist Caitlyn Jenner, who is one of the biggest stars in reality television, had her name and gender change officially approved on Friday by a Los Angeles County judge.

 A court spokeswoman said Superior Court Judge Gerald Rosenberg gave the approval.